 The State Water Board expects that any future changes to O/M activities as a result of facility upgrades will also have a less than significant impact on hydrology and water quality.
 O/M activities after construction would be similar to O/M activities before construction.
 By installing a toxicity control, water quality is expected to improve by the reduction in toxicity entering water.

 The Provisions would establish water quality standards, to be implemented through waste discharge requirements (WDRs), waivers of WDRs, or Certifications and therefore would not violate any water quality standards or WDRs (item a) or otherwise degrade water quality (item f).
 The Provisions would not increase the use of ground water (item b), and would not increase groundwater recharge (item b).
-The Provisions would not place housing or other structures within a 100-year flood hazard area (item g and h), nor would it expose people and structures to a significant risk of loss, injury, or death by flooding, seiche, tsunami, or mudflow (item i and j)
+The Provisions would not place housing or other structures within a 100-year flood hazard area (item g and h), nor would it expose people and structures to a significant risk of loss, injury, or death by flooding, seiche, tsunami, or mudflow (item i j and k).
+The Provisions would not conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan (item l).

 Summary